Not of This Earth (1995 film)

-Not of This Earth is a 1995 American film which was part of the Roger Corman Presents series on Showtime.
+Not of This Earth is a 1995 American science fiction television film directed by Terence H. Winkless and written by Charles Philip Moore.
+It is part of the Roger Corman Presents series on Showtime.
 It was a remake of Corman's 1957 film, Not of this Earth (which Corman had already remade in 1988).

 Plot

 An invader from outer space arrives looking to get blood from the human race.